Department of Public Policy

 Additionally, students may select courses across fields and design their own concentration.
 For information on which elective courses are recommended for each field concentration, please speak with your public policy advisor or the department's student services manager.
 Students electing a concentration will receive a B.A. degree with a major in public policy with a concentration.
 The particular title for a concentration is not listed on students' diplomas or transcripts.
 The department keeps records of student concentrations, and students may list their concentrations on their résumés.

-The following courses satisfy the electives requirement and optional field course:
+The following courses satisfy the electives requirement and optional field concentration:

 Note: Only 24 hours total can be taken outside the College of Arts and Sciences toward the B.A. degree.

 PLCY 130, 293, and 393 may not count as electives for a public policy major or field concentration.
 A maximum of one three-credit independent study course (PLCY 395, 396, 496, 596, or 696) may be counted toward the elective for a public policy major or field concentration.
 A maximum of one three-credit transfer or study abroad course, or two Washington Domestic and Foreign Policy Burch Field Seminars may be counted toward the elective for a public policy major or field concentration.
 For credit toward the major, an independent study proposal form must be completed by the student, approved by the student's independent study instructor, and submitted to the department's student services manager.

 The undergraduate minor in public policy consists of five courses.

 Students must complete at least four of the following core courses: